Kokopelli: Origins and development

-Kokopelli has been revered since at least the time of the Hohokam, Yuman, and Ancestral Puebloan peoples.
-The first known images of him appear on Hohokam pottery dated to sometime between 750 and 850 AD.
+Kokopelli has been revered since at least the time of the Hohokam, Quechan, and Ancestral Puebloans.
+The first known images of him appear on Hohokam pottery dated to sometime between 750 and 850.

-Kokopelli may have originally been a representation of Aztec traders, known as pochtecas, who may have traveled to this region from northern Mesoamerica.
-These traders brought their goods in sacks slung across their backs and this sack may have evolved into Kokopelli's familiar hump; some tribes consider Kokopelli to have been a trader.
-These men may also have used flutes to announce themselves as friendly as they approached a settlement.
+Kokopelli may originally have been a representation of pochtecas, Aztec traders, who travelled to this region from northern Mesoamerica.
+These traders brought their goods in sacks slung across their backs, and this sack may have evolved into Kokopelli's familiar hump; some tribes consider Kokopelli a trader.
+These men may also have used flutes to announce their friendly intentions as they approached a settlement.
 This origin is still in doubt, however, since the first known images of Kokopelli predate the major era of Mesoamerican-Ancestral Pueblo peoples trade by several hundred years, as well as the Aztec Empire and its pochtecas.

-Many believe that Kokopelli was more than a trader, and more significantly, an important conveyor of information and trinkets from afar.
+Many believe that Kokopelli was more than a trader; more significantly, an important conduit of information and trinkets from afar.
 As a storyteller par excellence, Kokopelli had the gift of languages, with a formidable repertoire of body-language storytelling skills to complement his many talents.
-Kokopelli's usual noisy announcement upon arrival secured both the identity, and therefore the safety, of his unique presence into a community.
-Often accompanied by an apprentice in his travels and trade, Kokopelli was important in linking distant and diverse communities together.
-In the South American Andes, the 'Ekeko' character functioned in much the same way.
+Kokopelli's usual noisy announcement upon arrival secured both the identity and, therefore, the safety of his unique presence in a community.
+Often accompanied by an apprentice on his travels and in his trade, Kokopelli was important in linking distant and diverse communities.
+In the South American Andes, the Ekeko character functioned in much the same way.
 Upon arrival, his banging and clanging of his wares dangling all about his person signaled to all that a night of entertainment and trade of his goods and talismans was at hand.

-Even today, occasional outside visitors may be called or referred to as 'Kokopelli' when they bring news, stories, and trinkets from the outside world to share with the little pueblos or villages.
+Even today, occasional outside visitors may be called 'Kokopelli' when they bring news, stories, and trinkets from the outside world to share with the little pueblos or villages.

 Another theory is that Kokopelli is actually an anthropomorphic insect.
-Many of the earliest depictions of Kokopelli make him very insect-like in appearance.
+Many of the earliest depictions of Kokopelli make him appear very insect-like.
 The name Kokopelli may be a combination of Koko, another Hopi and Zuni deity, and pelli, the Hopi and Zuni word for the robber fly, an insect with a prominent proboscis and a prominently rounded back.
 A more recent etymology is that Kokopelli means literally "kachina hump".
 Because the Hopi were the tribe from whom the Spanish explorers first learned of the god, their name is the one most commonly used.